Fast-FoundationStereo: Real-Time Zero-Shot Stereo Matching: Introduction

-The field of stereo matching has advanced significantly since its inception exactly 50 years ago~\cite{marrpoggio1976}.
 Modern algorithms, driven by an abundance of high-quality training datasets and innovations in deep neural network architectures, now yield impressive results, often approaching saturation on the most demanding benchmarks.
 Such accuracy is critical for applications requiring precise 3D reconstruction, such as robotics~\cite{lee2025delta} and augmented reality~\cite{kong2025aria}.

 This remarkable progress, however, has split the field into two distinct research paths~\cite{Tosi_survey_IJCV2025}.
 On the one hand, the rise of foundation models in computer vision has pushed stereo research toward strong zero-shot generalization~\cite{wen2025foundationstereo,wang2025zerostereo,cheng2025monster,bartolomei2025stereo}.
 Such leading zero-shot networks leverage rich priors from computationally intensive foundation models such as DepthAnythingV2~\cite{yang2024depthanythingv2} or DINO models~\cite{oquab2023dinov2,simeoni2025dinov3}; and they employ computationally intensive architectures, such as the Disparity Transformer~\cite{wen2025foundationstereo}, to perform self-attention for long-range context.
 Such limitations have, to date, hindered their deployment in any latency-bound system.